Post-doctoral Research Fellows

 The purpose of the MWRC Post-doctoral Fellow programme is fourfold:

-- to help them gain academic experience in preparation for a longer-term academic appointment
+to help post-doctoral fellows gain academic experience in preparation for a longer-term academic appointment

-The MWRC appoints one fellow each academic year, normally for a six month period.
-The fellowship comes with free accommodation on the campus of NTC and a £50 per week stipend.
-Applications for the 2016-17 fellowship are now being accepted until 15 October 2016.
+The MWRC normally appoints one fellow each academic year, usually for a six month period.
+The fellowship comes with free accommodation on the campus of NTC and a £60 per week stipend.
+There isn't presently a call for applications, but expressions of interest in the fellowship are welcome at any time.
 The full application/description for the fellowship is available here.
-Expressions of interest in the fellowship are welcome at any time.

 Current and Past Post-doctoral Research Fellows